 10. QUALITY CHARACTERISTICS OF SEWAGE (2-3 DAYS)

-This is the most important topic in wastewater and numericals should be practised.
+This is the most important topic in wastewater and numerals should be practiced.
 There are 3 parts:

-- Physical: Temperature, color, turbidity and odour.
+- Physical: Temperature, color, turbidity, and odor.
 Comparison b/w old & fresh sewage based on these parameters.

 - Chemical: This is the most important section.
 Organic content (oxygen demand test to measure organic strength: BOD, COD, TOD, ThOD), Inorganic content and dissolved gases.
-Understanding BOD is most important (test, formulae, concept of dilution factor, temperature dependence, population equivalent, relative stability); most numericals will include it.
-Practice lot of numericals of BOD as it has variety.
+Understanding BOD is most important (test, formulae, the concept of dilution factor, temperature dependence, population equivalent, relative stability); most numerical will include it.
+Practice a lot of numerical of BOD as it has variety.

 11. TREATMENT OF SEWAGE (1 DAY)

 Classification of treatment methods (physicochemical vs biological, aerobic vs anaerobic), stages of treatment of wastewater; this chapter covers preliminary & primary treatment.
 Screening, grit chamber, skimming tank & primary clarifier should be read.
 There can be direct theoretical/conceptual questions.
 Read through once.

 12. ACTIVATED SLUDGE PROCESS (1 DAY)

 This is the aerobic method of waste treatment and is important for numerical; design parameters (F/M ratio, mean cell residence time, BOD loading rate, SVI, recycling ratio).
 Write these formulae in the formula sheet.
 Read through conventional & modified ASP, operational problems related to ASP.